Camden bench

 The Camden bench is a type of concrete street furniture.
-It was commissioned by Camden London Borough Council and installed in Camden, London, in 2012.
+It was commissioned by the London Borough of Camden and installed at a site in Holborn in 2012.

 It is designed specifically to influence the behaviour of the public by restricting certain uses and behaviours and instead to be usable only as a bench, a principle known as hostile architecture.
 The bench has been called "the pinnacle of hostile architecture".
+Produced by UK company Factory Furniture, the bench is designed to deter use for sleeping, littering, skateboarding, drug dealing, graffiti and theft.
+Per design critic Kurt Kohlstedt, author of The 99% Invisible City: